Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ## My setup

-After installing everything, my framerate ranges anywhere from ?fps (at worst) to ?fps.
+After installing everything, my framerate averages around 60 - 75fps.
 For reference, here's my setup as well:

 System | My Specs
 ------------ | -------------
-Operative System | Windows 10 64-bit
+OS  | Windows 10 64-bit
 CPU | Intel Core i7-4790 (Initially an i3-4150)
-RAM | 16GB DDR3
+RAM | 16GB DDR3 1333Hz
 GPU | 2GB NVIDIA T400
-HDD | 1TB WD Blue 3.5" (Including an NVMe drive for my OS only) DP  | Dell S2721HN @ 1080P
+HDD | 1TB WD Blue 3.5" (Including an NVMe drive for my OS only) DP  | Dell S2721HN @ 1080P 75Hz

-> Both my CPU and GPU are at 50% load majority of the time, and RAM at about 5-6 GB.
+> Both my CPU and GPU are at 50% load majority of the time, and RAM at about 4-6 GB.
 Really not a hard game to run honestly.

 ## Frequently asked questions

 ### How many plugins are there?

-There are about **?** plugins total.
+There are about **120** plugins total.

 ### How much space do I need to install these mods?

-Roughly ?GB.
+Roughly 7.5GB.

 ### Is this guide compatible with...?